Segmentation lets you target your audience more specifically. This way you can send your campaigns only to a certain user group.

 “Birthday” – “is greater or equal” – “1990-01-01”

-Only people who were born after the 1st of January 1990 will get this campaigns.
-This requires to have a birthdate of your subscribers.
+Only people who were born after the 1st of January 1990 will get this campaign.
+This requires to have the birthdate of your subscribers.

 And / Or Connections

-This OR connection targets all subscribers which have either “Joe” or “Jane” as first name which targets Ms. Jane Doe as well Mr. Joe Doe.
+This OR connection targets all subscribers who have either “Joe” or “Jane” as their first name which targets Ms. Jane Doe as well Mr. Joe Doe.